smnmtzgr/ansible-apicem-dynamic-inventory/README.md

 ## usage
 1. Place the file *apicem-dynamic-inventory.py* in a folder at your ansible-project.
 For example the folder can be called "dynamic-inventory".
-2. Edit the file and change the variables self.controllername, self.username and self.password to your APIC-EM values.
+2. Edit the file and change the variables self.controllername, self.username and self.password to your own APIC-EM values.
 3. Execute a playbook with APIC-EM as the dynamic inventory.

 ## examples